Julen-Lujambio/deepfigures-open/readme.md

     Commands:
       build           Build docker images for deepfigures.
-      detectfigures   Run figure extraction on the PDF at PDF_PATH. generatearxiv   Generate arxiv data for deepfigures.
+      detectfigures   Run figure extraction on the PDF at PDF_PATH. (detectfigures /Path/to/output /Path/to/PDF) generatearxiv   Generate arxiv data for deepfigures.
       generatepubmed  Generate pubmed data for deepfigures.
       testunits       Run unit tests for deepfigures.